joarleymoraes/net_guard/README.md

 # Net Guard

-A command line tool to detect new unknown device in your network using ARP protocol.
+A command line tool to detect possible malicious activity in your network using ARP protocol.
 Maybe someone is hacking in your network!
 Alerts are sent via email.

+## Features

+* Detection of unknown devices
+* Detection of devices in promiscuous mode (approach taken from [here](http://www.securityfriday.com/promiscuous_detection_01.pdf))

 ## Install